flox/flox-bash/flox.1.md

 **profiles**
 :   List all profiles.

+**generations**
+:   List generations of selected profile.

+**list** [ <generation> ]
+:   List contents of selected profile.
+Provide optional generation
+    argument to list the contents of a specific generation.

 **history** [ \--oneline ]
 :   List history of selected profile.
 With `--oneline` arg, display concise
     format including only the subject line for history log entries.